numist/numi.st/_posts/1969-12-31-caches-make-predictions-about-the-future/1969-12-31-caches-make-predictions-about-the-future.md

 Being able to make more granular predictions about the future is a huge opportunity for software with domain-specific knowledge.
 One example of this is a tree: _every_ operation uses the root node, but a random leaf's probability of participating in a random search is ¹⁄ₙ—a perfect application for RRIP!

 Also note that a _distant_ re-reference prediction inserts entries _directly into the drain_, preventing the occasional rotation of the ring buffer that ages out cache entries with shorter RRPVs.
 Software that includes thrashing operations can take advantage of this knowledge to apply a _BRRIP_-style policy to them, allowing for even better performance than set dueling.

+## In Short

+A lot of modern CPU performance has come from cache eviction policy improvements, which is just a fancy way of saying they've gotten better at predicting the future.
+Advancements like set dueling are vital for general purpose caches, but RRIPs are unique in that they offer flexibility that can be exploited by tasks with domain-specific knowledge.
+Most such tasks exist in the realm of software, so it's handy that RRIPs can be straightforwardly expressed in code.

 [^141]: I'm being glib here, _of course_ there's a limit.
 In college two friends and I managed to design an application-specific CPU that included an instruction so complex that Xilinx reported the theoretical maximum clock speed would have been below 5MHz.
 [^bits]: Well, they're probably using at least 3 bits per counter.